lightningrodlabs/files/README.md

 ##### Activity timeline
 - General Activity timeline
-- See "activity" history with a recipient
+- See "activity" history with another agent.
-- See "activity" history for a File
+- See "activity" history for a File.
-- See "activity" history for a distribution
+- See "activity" history for a distribution.

 ##### Notifications